saupur93/vghfoundation/README.md

 - add arrow down to all panels
 - adjust font sizes

+About Us
+- Learn about us menu.. where in CMS and what pages establish a pattern

 - mobile subnav - accordion like
 - menu items for various section